RDBMS Interview Questions and Answers 2019

 Q19.
 What’s difference between DBMS and RDBMS ?

-DBMS provides a systematic and organized way of storing, managing and retrieving from collection of logically related information.
-RDBMS also provides what DBMS provides but above that it provides relationship integrity.
+Ans: DBMS provides a systematic and organized way of storing, managing and retrieving from collection of logically related information.
+Relational Data Base Management System also provides what DBMS provides but above that it provides relationship integrity.
 So in short we can say

 RDBMS = DBMS + REFERENTIAL INTEGRITY